US Economic Crisis, Its History, and Warning Signs

 In 2008, the Fed stepped in to keep Bear Stearns and AIG afloat.
 The U.S. Treasury nationalized mortgage guarantors Fannie Mae and Freddie Mac to keep the housing market afloat.
 But they could not help investment bank Lehman Brothers.
 Its bankruptcy caused a global banking panic.
-The Dow fell 770 points, its worst one-day drop ever.
-Frightened companies withdrew a record $140 billion from their money market accounts.
+Frightened companies withdrew a record $169 billion from their money market accounts.
 If the money markets had crashed, companies would have lost access to the cash they need to operate.
+The Dow fell 777.68 points, its worst one-day drop ever.

 Is the United States on the Brink of Another Crisis?

 Modern U.S. economic history predicts the next crisis will occur between 2019 and 2021.
 That doesn't tell you where it will come from, what the result will be, and how to defend yourself.
 What would have protected you in previous crises might be the worst thing to do in the next one.

 You must watch for the warning signals.
 The first sign is an asset bubble.
 In 2008, it was housing prices.
 In 2001, it was high-tech stock market prices.
 In 1929, it was the stock market.
 It's usually accompanied by a feeling that "everyone" is getting rich beyond their wildest dreams by investing in this asset class.

 The next warning is the "get rich quick" ads everywhere.
 You feel like you're being left out.
 And, this is true for some time leading up to the crash.
 That's the nature of an asset bubble.